fertrevino/medhelm_gpt_5/README.md

 # MedHELM GPT-5

 ## Overview
-This repository contains reproducibility artifacts for evaluating OpenAI's GPT-5 model on the MedHELM (Medical Holistic Evaluation of Language Models) benchmark.
+This repository contains reproducibility artifacts for evaluating OpenAI's GPT-5 model on the MedHELM (Medical Holistic Evaluation of Language Models) benchmark as discussed in [this paper](https://www.fertrevino.com/docs/gpt5_medhelm.pdf).
 MedHELM is a comprehensive evaluation suite designed to assess the medical knowledge and reasoning capabilities of large language models across diverse healthcare domains.

 Our work provides the first systematic evaluation of GPT-5's performance on medical tasks, comparing it against GPT-4 baselines and current leaderboard leaders.
 The evaluation covers eight core medical scenarios spanning quantitative reasoning, factual knowledge, clinical decision-making, and fairness considerations.